Shahab-Hoseinalizade/tutorials/README.md

-# This is a Repository for placing exercises related to the course
+## This is a Repository for placing exercises related to the course.